jandell4373/flyff-universe-auto-hotkeys-key-mirror/README.md

-# Key Mirror
+# Key Mirror — Flyff Universe Auto Hotkeys

-A Chrome/Brave extension that mirrors keypresses from one browser tab to one or more other tabs in real time.
-Useful for multi-client setups where you want actions on one tab to be reflected on others.
+A Chrome/Brave extension for Flyff Universe that mirrors hotkeys across multiple tabs in real time.
+Useful for multi-client setups where you want actions on one tab to automatically happen on another.

-Uses the Chrome DevTools Protocol (CDP) via `chrome.debugger` for trusted key injection — keys arrive as native input at the browser engine level.
+Uses the Chrome DevTools Protocol (CDP) via `chrome.debugger` for trusted key injection — keys arrive as native input at the browser engine level, indistinguishable from real keypresses.

 ## Features